Politics of Alberta: Provincial political culture

-Alberta's political stability has led to a series of political continuity.
+Alberta's political stability has led to political continuity.
 Voters have turned a government out of office only five times in 115 years.
 The two governments prior to 2015 were among the longest-lived in the Commonwealth.

-Alberta elections are held using a first-past-the-post system so MLAs elected do not necessarily receive a majority of the votes in the constituency, and the party with a majority of the seats in the Legislature does not necessarily receive a majority of votes cast in the election.
+Since the end of STV/IRV in 1956, Alberta elections have used the first-past-the-post voting system so MLAs elected do not necessarily receive a majority of the votes in the constituency, and the party with a majority of the seats in the Legislature does not necessarily receive a majority of votes cast in the election.
 For example, in the 2004 election, the Progressive Conservative party won 61 of 83 seats (73% of the seats) but obtained only 47% of the popular vote.

 During the UFA and early Socred government periods, elections were conducted using transferable preferential ballots (see ranked voting).
 Members in cities ran in city-wide districts, under the single transferable voting system ensuring city-wide proportional representation in the Legislature; members outside the cities were elected using Instant-runoff voting.
+In the cities, under STV, balanced representation was elected, while IRV, used elsewhere, produced the same disproportional results that were produced before 1924 and after 1956 by first past the post.
+No Labour, CCF or NDP members were elected in Edmonton prior to 1982 except in elections where STV was used.
 Many of the opposition parties today include electoral reform in their policies.

 In its history, Alberta has seen only six distinct governments, with no party ever returning to form government under the same label again after defeat.
-(The UFA government of 1921-1935 can be seen as a precursor of the NDP government of 2015-2019 as it organizationally was its forerunner.
+(The UFA government of 1921-1935 can be seen as a precursor of the NDP government of 2015–2019 as it organizationally was its forerunner.
 The present UCP government is an organizational descendant of the old Progressive-Conservative Party that reigned from 1971 to 2015.)

 All Alberta elections have resulted in a majority government, a trend unseen in any other Canadian province.
 (But frequently the most popular party was the choice of less than half the voters.)
 Even with crossing the floor or by-elections, Alberta has never had a minority government.
 Each government has held a majority of seats in the Legislature.